Visual-Vincent/GuiStack/README.md

 - **AWS SNS**
   - Create, view and delete topics
-  - Create and delete subscriptions
+  - Create, view and delete subscriptions (only SQS subscriptions can be created at the moment)

 Also see the [checklist of upcoming features](https://github.com/Visual-Vincent/GuiStack/issues/1).